frankrtv/viteswelt/.github/CONTRIBUTING.md

-# Contributing to SvelteKit Starter
+# Contributing to ViteSwelt

-Thank you for your interest in contributing to SvelteKit Starter!
+Thank you for your interest in contributing to ViteSwelt!
 We welcome contributions from the community.

 ## How to Contribute